2025ac05652-cmyk/ml_assignment_2/README.md

 # Machine Learning Assignment 2 — Classifier Comparison Lab

-> **Fill in every `<...>` placeholder before submitting.** The observation table in
-> section (e) is worth 3 marks and must be written in your own words based on
-> *your* numbers — do not submit generic text.

 ---

 ## a.
 Problem Statement

-Undergraduate students at a Portuguese higher education institution are known, at enrollment and after their first two semesters, by a set of demographic, socio-economic, and academic-performance attributes.
-This project predicts each student's final academic outcome — **Dropout**, **Enrolled** (still studying past the normal course duration), or **Graduate** — from those attributes.
-Early identification of at-risk students lets an institution target advising, financial aid, or academic support before a student withdraws, rather than after the fact.
+This project predicts whether a student will **Drop out**, stay **Enrolled** past the normal course length, or **Graduate**, based on their academic and personal details recorded at enrollment.
+Catching at-risk students early means a college can step in with support before they actually leave.

 **Type of problem:** Multi-class classification **Number of classes:** 3 — `Dropout`, `Enrolled`, `Graduate`